đ1.3: CSS Foundations

 At the most basic level, CSS is made up of various rules.
 These rules are made up of a selector (more on this in a bit) and a semicolon-separated list of declarations, with each of those declarations being made up of a propertyâvalue pair.

-A <div>
+A

 s for simplicity.
 Later lessons will go into much more depth about when it is appropriate to use the various HTML elements.

-Selectors
+CSS Selectors

-Selectors refer to the HTML elements to which CSS rules apply; theyâre what is actually being âselectedâ for each rule.
 The following subsections donât cover every selector available, but theyâre by far the most common and the ones you should get comfortable using first.

-Universal selector
+Universal Selector

-The universal selector will select elements of any type, hence the name âuniversalâ, and the syntax for it is a simple asterisk.
+The universal selector will select ALL elements of any type, hence the name âuniversalâ, and the syntax for it is a simple asterisk.
 In the example below, every element would have the color: purple;

 style applied to it.